Kimberly-Rodriguez/PMDD_Tracking/README.md

 ## Description

-To track daily PMDD symptoms by having an application that helps the user log multiple symptoms in a workout on a given day.
-This easy tracking system will aid the user to reach their PMDD goals more quickly
+To track daily PMDD symptoms that aid users to keep note of multiple symptoms on a given day.
+This easy tracking system will help user to reach their PMDD goals and support their journey.

 ## Installation

 * Clone the repo (please reference the links below).